Jason Heyward Player Props: Dodgers vs. Padres

 Jason Heyward At The Plate

-- Heyward is batting .246 with four doubles, four home runs and 10 walks.
+- Heyward is hitting .246 with five doubles, four home runs and 10 walks.

-- He has gone deep in 16.0% of his games this season, and 5.7% of his chances at the plate.
+- Looking at the 27 games he has played this season, he's went deep in four of them (14.8%), and in 5.4% of his trips to the plate.

-- Heyward has driven in a run in five games this season (20.0%), including two games with multiple runs batted in.
+- In five games this year (18.5%), Heyward has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 10 of 25 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.